Close

 At first glance, the expressions of jealousy do not seem that bad.
 It’s easy for parents to assume that these feelings will pass and that their children will become friends and take care of each other.

-Parents: it’s crucial to remember that jealousy is a negative emotion that stems from anger and fear.
+Parents: It’s crucial to remember that jealousy is a negative emotion that stems from anger and fear.

 Make sure that your children are all right when they are left without your attention.
 Install the Findmykids app right now!